-(3) Supply Framework Agreement
+(2) Supply Framework Agreement

 On 10th March, 2014, the Company entered into the Supply Framework Agreement with Bohai Steel Group Co., Ltd. ("BSG"), pursuant to which the Company and its subsidiaries (the "Group") agreed to purchase from BSG and its subsidiaries ("BSG Group") and the BSG Group also agreed to supply to the Group deformed steel bars and wire rods, flat steel and shaped steel products and metallic products ("Steel Materials") for a term of 3 years from 1st January, 2014 to 31st December, 2016.
+The Supply Framework Agreement would not be renewed and expired on 31st December 2016.